w5688414/deep-learning-for-tag-recommendation/README.md

 # deep-learning-for-tag-recommendation-
-this is the collection for the papers and codes for tag recommendation
+this is the collection for the papers and codes for tag/hashtag recommendation

 # 2017